[Special Characters][A] [B] [C] [D] [E] [F] [G] [H] [I] [J] [K] [L] [M] [N] [O] [P] [Q] [R] [S] [T] [U] [V] [W] [X] [Y] [Z]

 From the postgresql documentation: "For every possible combination of rows from T1 and T2 (i.e., a Cartesian product), the joined table will contain a row consisting of all columns in T1 followed by all columns in T2.
 If the tables have N and M rows respectively, the joined table will have N * M rows."

-An inner join looks at two tables and only joins the rows from the two tables that match the specified conditions.
+An inner join looks at two tables and creates a new result consisting of the selected elements in the rows from the two tables that match the specified conditions.
+You can simplistically think of it as the intersection of the two sets.
+In reality, it is creating a new set consisting of certain elements of the intersecting rows.
 An inner join is the default and need not be specified.

 A sample of standard sql on an inner join could look like this: